KILTprotocol/docs/docs/sdk/1-workshop/06-claim.md

 If you're following this tutorial on your own, you're playing all three KILT roles: claimer, attester and verifier.
 So you can simply copy the outputs of the different functions you're calling and use them as inputs for the other actors.

-If you're following this as a workshop, you can simulate message exchange by exchanging your requests via chat, email, or simply by pasting requests for attestations or attested claims in a shared document such as [this hackmd](https://hackmd.io/c6OBNgWWR8yWJhMj7WICUA?edit).
+If you're following this as a workshop, you can simulate message exchange by exchanging your requests via chat, email, or simply by pasting requests for attestations or credentials in a shared document such as [this hackmd](https://hackmd.io/c6OBNgWWR8yWJhMj7WICUA?edit).

 :::